-Undergraduate first or upper second class honours degree in a related biological science or clinical degree.
+You will need an undergraduate First Class or 2:1 Honours degree in a related biological science or clinical degree.

 Months of entry